27 games perfect for couples stuck inside - CNN Underscored

 Jax Sequence Board Game ($17.97, originally $24.99; amazon.com)

 Ready to add some competition into your relationship for game night?
 Or, ya know, any day this week after you’ve finished your work?
-This versatile — and uber popular — game is based on strategy.
+This versatile — and extremely popular — game is based on strategy.
 To get started, you simply lay the cards you were dealt and then place a chip on the corresponding space on the game board.
 Your goal is to get five of these chips on the board, which isn’t easy when your partner is trying to outsmart you.

-Ravensburger Disney Villainous the Worst Takes It All Game ($34.25, originally $39.99; amazon.com)
+Ravensburger Disney Villainous The Worst Takes It All Game ($34.25, originally $39.99; amazon.com)

 Disney fans rejoice!
 This two-player game is full of strategy and a little bit of meanness.
-Though reviews of this top-seller say it’s difficult to learn, once you do, it’s addicting.
+Though reviews of this top seller say it’s difficult to learn, once you do, it’s addictive.
 The goal is to give your villain a happy ending — whatever that means for the character — but there are many roadblocks that make it challenging.

 Carcassonne ($30.71; amazon.com)

-This easy-to-learn strategy game centers around placing down tiles which determine the location of cities, roads and abbeys, then you try to build and gather more territory than your opponent for a true battle of the mind.
+This easy-to-learn strategy game centers around placing down tiles that determine the location of cities, roads and abbeys, then you try to build and gather more territory than your opponent for a true battle of the mind.

 Jenga Game ($10.39; amazon.com)